Marin Šotiček

-Marin Šotiček (born 18 September 2004) is a Croatian professional footballer who plays as a winger for Swiss Super League club FC Basel.
-Born in Slovenia, he plays for the Croatia national under-21 football team.
+Marin Šotiček (born 18 September 2004) is a professional footballer who plays as a winger for Croatian Football League club Hajduk Split, on loan from Swiss Super League club Basel.
+Born in Slovenia, he represents Croatia at youth international level.

-Youth career
+Early life and career

-Šotiček started his youth career at NK Zrinski Ozalj before moving to NK Vinogradar until 2016 when he moved to NK Lokomotiva Zagreb.
+Šotiček is from Vrhovac near Ozalj, Croatia, where he started his youth career at local club NK Zrinski Ozalj, followed by NK Vinogradar, before joining Lokomotiva Zagreb in 2016.

 Club career

 Lokomotiva Zagreb

-Šotiček signed his first contract for Lokomotiva in July 2022, a deal which lasts until June 2024.

-Šotiček made his debut for Lokomotiva in a 2–1 loss in a Prva HNL game versus HNK Šibenik, coming on as a 79th-minute substitute for Jakov-Anton Vasilj.
+Šotiček signed his first contract for Lokomotiva Zagreb in July 2022, a deal which lasts until June 2024. Šotiček made his debut for Lokomotiva in a 2–1 loss in a Prva HNL game versus HNK Šibenik, coming on as a 79th-minute substitute for Jakov-Anton Vasilj.

-Šotiček went on to make a further 5 appearances that season before moving on loan to Prva NL club NK Jarun Zagreb in February 2023.
+Šotiček went on to make a further five appearances that season before moving on loan to Prva NL club NK Jarun Zagreb in February 2023.

-He made 5 appearances on loan at Jarun, scoring two goals, including his first senior goal, a 93rd-minute winner at home to NK Croatia Zmijavci.
+He made five appearances on loan at Jarun, scoring two goals, including his first senior goal, a 93rd-minute winner at home to Croatia Zmijavci.

-He returned to Lokomotiva Zagreb and went on to make a further 7 appearances that season in all competitions.
+He returned to Lokomotiva Zagreb and went on to make a further seven appearances that season in all competitions.

 2023–24

 In the 2023–24 season, Šotiček established himself as a consistent fixture in the Lokomotiva starting lineup at just 18 years old.
-He scored his first goal for the club, slotting home after a through ball from Indrit Tuci in the 65th minute to score the only goal in a 1–0 win away to NK Slaven Belupo.
+He scored his first goal for the club, slotting home after a through ball from Indrit Tuci in the 65th minute to score the only goal in a 1–0 win away to Slaven Belupo.

-In the same season, Šotiček scored doubles against NK Rudeš, and Istra 1961, as well as a single goal in the return fixture against Slaven Belupo, to bring his tally for the season to 6 goals in 22 games, including 18 starts.
+In the same season, Šotiček scored doubles against NK Rudeš, and Istra 1961, as well as a single goal in the return fixture against Slaven Belupo, to bring his tally for the season to six goals in 22 games, including 18 starts.
 On 28 April, he scored another brace in a 3–1 victory over league leaders Rijeka.